crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 = Why is it better to uncheck the 'Comment Form Rearrange' box and move the tag? = Because the XHTML will no longer validate if it is checked.

-= Why do I get "ERROR: Could not read CAPTCHA cookie.
-Make sure you have cookies enabled and not blocking in your web browser settings.
-Or another plugin is conflicting."? =
+= Why do I get "ERROR: Could not read CAPTCHA cookie."? =

 Check your web browser settings and make sure you are not blocking cookies for your blog domain.
 Cookies have to be enabled in your web browser and not blocked for the blog web domain.